fmenat/PyLearningCrowds/docs/comparison.md

 * The methods with a predictive model depend on the chosen learning model.
 	* Being able to take advantage of when the input patterns are more complex.
 * The global methods could be set on the individual setting by changing the representation from individual to global (*not vice versa*).
+* The methods without two-step inference are independent of the inference algorithm, where the learning is based in a single optimization framework.

 #### Experimental details on the computational scalability can be found on [Scalability Comparison](../Scalability%20Comparison.ipynb)